How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 - Main Microsoft UET tag.
 This part contains the unique ID of your UET tag.

 - This code part sends additional parameters.
-It won’t work as-is, it needs to be personalized.
+It needs to be personalized.

-The first part of the code you may use without changes.
+The first part of the code can be used without changes.

 window.uetq = window.uetq || [];